named-data/ndn-cpp/INSTALL.md

     sudo port install doxygen

 ## OS X 10.9.5, OS X 10.10.2
 Install Xcode.
-(Xcode on OS X 10.9 seems to already have the Command Line Tools.)
+(Xcode seems to already have the Command Line Tools.)

 Optional: To install Protobuf, install MacPorts from http://www.macports.org/install.php .
 In a new terminal, enter: